-Maximum daily mean 10-m wind speed is presented in Figure 6.27.
-The annual climatology for historical period shows differences between the coastal regions, where the 10-m wind speed can reach its maximum around 15 m/s, and the interior regions where the maximum wind speed at 10 m is below 10 m/s (Figure 6.27a).
-For future scenarios and periods, this pattern is similar to historical period, however there are small changes for all periods and scenarios (Figure 6.27b), with small associated uncertainties (Figure 6.27c).
-The anomalies referent to the historical period clearly show a decrease of the maximum daily mean wind speed in the Alentejo and centre regions for all periods and scenarios, which can reach -2 m/s.
+Maximum daily mean 10-m wind speed is presented in Figure 6.29.
+The annual climatology for historical period shows differences between the coastal regions, where the 10-m wind speed can reach its maximum around 15 m/s, and the interior regions where the maximum wind speed at 10 m is below 10 m/s (Figure 6.29a).
+For future scenarios and periods, this pattern is similar to historical period, however there are small changes for all periods and scenarios (Figure 6.29b), with small associated uncertainties (Figure 6.29c).
+The anomalies referent to the historical period clearly shows a decrease of the maximum daily mean wind speed in the Alentejo and centre regions for all periods and scenarios, which can reach -2 m/s.
 In the northwestern region, an increase in maximum daily mean 10-m wind speed is projected, but its positive anomalies depend on the RCP: the RCP8.5 shows an increase that can reach +2 m/s at the end of the century; for RCP4.5 the positive anomalies are higher at mid-century of about +1 m/s.
 At least 66% of the models agree in the change signal for all grid-points and scenarios for mid- and end-century.
 For the beginning of the century, in all RCPs, some grid-points do not agree in the climate change signal.

-Maximum of daily maximum wind gust is displayed in Figure 6.28.
+Maximum of daily maximum wind gust is displayed in Figure 6.30.
 Winter storms are the most important cause for the occurrence of wind gusts in mainland Portugal.
-For historical period, the maximum values are found in the northwestern regions, exceeding 32 m/s (Figure 6.28a).
+For historical period, the maximum values are found in the northwestern regions, exceeding 32 m/s (Figure 6.30a).
 Along the west and south coastal regions the maximum of wind gust can reach 34 m/s.
 In the interior regions, the maximum of wind gust does not exceed 30 m/s.
-For future scenarios and periods, this pattern is similar to historical period, however there are small changes for all periods and scenarios (Figure 6.28b).
+For future scenarios and periods, this pattern is similar to historical period, however there are small changes for all periods and scenarios (Figure 6.30b).
 For the beginning of the century, all RCPs agree in the increase of maximum wind gust in the Lisbon metropolitan area higher than +2 m/s.
-For mid- and end-of-century, the RCP2.6 project a rising in maximum wind gust is expected in most of the country.
-In RCP4.5, an RCP8.5, for mid-of-century, a reduction in maximum wind gust is expected in most of the country, in the RCP4.5, a rising in maximum wind gust is found in northwestern and southern regions.
+For mid- and end-of-century, the RCP2.6 project a rising in maximum wind gust in most of the country.
+In RCP4.5 and RCP8.5, for mid-of-century, a reduction in maximum wind gust is expected in most of the country.
+In the northwestern regions an increase is projected higher than 1 m/s.
+For the end-of-century, in the RCP4.5, a rising in maximum wind gust is found in northwestern and southern regions.
 In what concerns the RCP8.5, a reduction in maximum wind gust is expected south of Tagus River and an increase is projected in some areas north of Tagus River.
-The multi-model spread is almost as large as the climate change signal (Figure 6.28c).
+The multi-model spread is almost as large as the climate change signal (Figure 6.30c).